About me: Creative, Techie, Healthy, and 100% truly me .

 Tech Baby Steps

 I moved to London, England, and scored a job in the computer centre in Wimbledon Library.
 Quickly realising that my clients knew nothing, I RTFM and became somewhat of an expert on Windows 3.1 and 95 and MS Office.
+At that time, ux was definitely not a thing!
+It was all about the user and the “luser”, as in, if you didn’t know how to use a computer, you were at fault.
 We had a dial-up connection (modem!) when I started working at Input/Output Centres), although we soon installed ISDN and then – gasp! – a LAN.

 Adventures in the WAN